We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Location

 Refinance closing costs depend on the home’s location.
-The cost of labor in the area affects the cost of pretty much every step of the mortgage refinance process.
+The cost of labor in the area affects the cost of almost every step of the mortgage refinance process.
 For example, appraisals to determine a home’s value tend to be more expensive in high-cost-of-living areas as well as remote areas where more travel is required.

 Type of loan

-Refinance closing costs may be slightly lower for government-backed loans compared to conventional loans.
+Some closing costs may be slightly lower for government-backed loans compared to conventional loans.
 Government-backed loans include FHA loans, VA loans and USDA loans.
 Origination fees for VA loans, for example, can’t exceed 1% of the loan amount.

 In addition to the loan type, the specific type of refinance can also affect the total costs.
 Streamline refinancing is usually cheaper, while a cash-out refinance can be more expensive than a typical refinance.